AryanElahi/Zhinga_managing_Bot_API/README.md

 # SMS Business Card Bot (Node.js + PostgreSQL)

+This Telegram bot helps real estate agents efficiently share digital business cards via SMS.
+It provides a simple chat interface where users can submit their contact details (name, birth date, and phone number) which are then automatically sent as SMS business cards.
+The bot also offers functionality to retrieve all submitted contacts, making it easy to manage client information.
+Built with Node.js, it uses a state management system to guide users through the submission process and integrates with external SMS APIs for message delivery, providing a complete solution for professional contact sharing.

 ## 📌 Features
 - Send real estate business cards via SMS (1-click)
 - Manage contacts in PostgreSQL